shrestha-pranav/FunProjects/README.md

 # FunProjects
-A hodgepodgeof fun coding projects
+A hodgepodge of fun coding projects